1. Purpose of policy

 (e) will also be the Returning Officer for the election of the Chancellor/Deputy Chancellor, unless Council requests otherwise.

-8.3 The call for nominations will directly link relevant parties to the Council elections section of the relevant electronic platform, where the following information will be available:
+5.5.3 The call for nominations will directly link relevant parties to the Council elections section of the relevant electronic platform, or will otherwise provide instructions on, where the following information will be available:

-(c) the nomination is signed by two persons who are eligible to vote at the election in respect of which nomination is made
+(c) the nomination of an eligible nominee is supported by two persons who are eligible to vote at the election in respect of which nomination is made;